 C-section under general anaesthetic

-The hospital staff will usually bring the baby to you straight after the birth, to look after until the mother wakes up.
+Although you won't be allowed in the operating theatre, the hospital staff will usually bring the baby to you straight after the birth, to look after until the mother wakes up.
 You may also be able to have the baby skin-to-skin.

 Supporting the new mum and baby after the birth

-- If the baby has to go to a neonatal intensive care unit (NICU), support the mother’s thoughts on what should happen next – many new mums want their partner to go with the baby.
+If the baby has to go to a neonatal intensive care unit (NICU), support the mother’s thoughts on what should happen next – many new mums want their partner to go with the baby.

 After a home birth make sure the mum and baby are tucked up in bed and have everything they need.
 Then try to get the house back in order.